lingsuann02/tic-tac-toe/README.md

 # Tic Tac Toe Programming Challenge #

 ## Requirements ##
-npm and Node.js are required to run tic-tac-toe.
+Your machine must have npm and Node.js to run tic-tac-toe.

 ## Languages ##